Seamonsters-2605/Ardroid/ArdroidScript/README.md

 - Type `ScriptScreen` with correct capitalization and no spaces in the box
 - Tap `Confirm`

-Currently it is only an editor, and cannot compile or run code.
+Currently the editor is finished but the app cannot compile or run code.

-This directory has the unfinished "compiler" for the language.
+This directory has the "compiler" for the language.
 It is written in Java and will eventually be added to the app as an App Inventor extension.